jihoonsa/computer-language/README.md

 - Since my youth, I had a big interest in art, and not long ago, I have gotten interested in AI.
 - I am new to computer language and coding.

+I am extremely grateful and excited for this opportunity to learn *Computer Language*!

 **I am open to discussions, so feel free to ask me anything!**